Coach Bios

 Chris Street - Remote Coach

 Chris spent most of his swimming career with the Edmonton Keyano swim club.
 He swam right through grade 12 before switching to water polo for university.
 He has been coaching full time in BC since 1999.
 Most of that time has been spent in Northwest BC.
 His first year round job was with the Bulkley Valley Otters where he coached for three years.
 After stops in White Rock and Williams Lake he took over as the Head Coach in Prince Rupert in 2006.
 In that time Chris has been able to work with all levels of swimmers from brand new developmental kids to National finalists.
-This will be his first year working in a support role with the Terrace Bluebacks
+Chris works in a supportive role with the club, advising board and coaches to continuosly monitor and improve the program the TBSC offers.

 Vince Calkins

 Vince started coaching with TBSC in 2022.
 He swam competitively throughout high school and for the Portland College Varsity team as well as on the University of Oregon team.
-He has completed his swimming fundamentals, making ethical decisions and safe sport training and is on track for completing his level 1 certification.
+He is a level 1 competitive swim coach.
 Vince is a long time competitive swimmer and athlete and is a PADI Master Scuba Diver Trainer where he taught junior open water divers all the way up to diving professional training.
 He has a proven track record of supporting learning and making it fun while maintaining high levels of safety in water sports.

 Brenna Sterner

 Brenna started coaching with TBSC in 2022.
 She swam competitively throughout high school with the TBSC and followed her passion of being in the water by lifeguarding and teaching swimming lessons for several years.
-She has completed her Safe Sport, Making Ethical Decisions and Swimming 101 Fundamentals Courses.
+She has completed her Safe Sport, Making Ethical Decisions and Swimming 101 Fundamentals Courses and is fully ceritifed as a level 1 competitive swimming coach.
 Brenna enjoys spending time with her friends and family, hiking with her dog, trail running and coaching!
 She is a primary teacher during the day and a mother to two children who are also swimmers in the TBSC.
 She finds great joy in inspiring children to be active, give their best effort and to have fun!
 She is very excited and honoured to be coaching with the club again this year!

 The Role of the Coaches